cypress-io/cypress-documentation/source/guides/continuous-integration/github-actions.md

 {% endnote %}

-# GitHub Actions

-{% url "GitHub Actions" https://github.com/features/actions %} provide a way to **automate, customize, and execute your software development workflows** within your GitHub repository.
+GitHub offers developers {% url "Actions" https://github.com/features/actions %} that provide a way to **automate, customize, and execute your software development workflows** within your GitHub repository.
 Detailed documentation is available in the {% url "GitHub Action Documentation" https://docs.github.com/en/actions %}.

-## Cypress GitHub Action
+# Cypress GitHub Action

-GitHub Actions can be packaged and shared through GitHub itself.
+Workflows can be packaged and shared as {% url "GitHub Actions" https://github.com/features/actions %}.
 GitHub maintains many, such as the {% url "checkout" https://github.com/marketplace/actions/checkout %} and {% url "cache" https://github.com/marketplace/actions/cache %} actions used below.

 The Cypress team maintains a {% url "Cypress GitHub Action" https://github.com/marketplace/actions/cypress-io %} for running Cypress end-to-end tests.
 This action provides npm installation, custom caching, additional configuration options and simplifies setup of advanced workflows with Cypress in the GitHub Actions platform.

 # Basic Setup

-The example below shows a basic setup and job using the Cypress GitHub Action to run end-to-end tests with Cypress and Electron.
+The example below shows a basic setup and job using the {% url "Cypress GitHub Action" https://github.com/marketplace/actions/cypress-io %} to run end-to-end tests with Cypress and Electron.

-On push to this repository, this job will run a GitHub-hosted runner for Ubuntu Linux.

-The {% url "GitHub checkout Action" https://github.com/marketplace/actions/checkout %} is used to checkout our code from our GitHub repository.

-Finally, our Cypress GitHub Action will be used to install dependencies and run the tests against Electron.

 {% note info %}
 Clone the {% url "Cypress Kitchen Sink" https://github.com/cypress-io/cypress-example-kitchensink %} example and place the following config in `.github/workflows/main.yml.
 {% endnote %}

+How this action works:

+- On push to this repository, this job will run a GitHub-hosted runner for Ubuntu Linux.
+- The {% url "GitHub checkout Action" https://github.com/marketplace/actions/checkout %} is used to checkout our code from our GitHub repository.
+- Finally, our Cypress GitHub Action will be used to install dependencies and run the tests against Electron.

 ```yaml
 name: Cypress Tests